 - Represented an herbal supplement company in defense of a consumer class action alleging misrepresentations in connection with a homeopathic allergy relief product and seeking relief under California consumer statutes including the Consumers Legal Remedies Act, False Advertising Law and Unfair Competition Law.
 In response to Irell’s pre-certification discovery efforts, and before class certification briefs were filed, the plaintiff dismissed the action with prejudice.

 - Successfully resolved a class action alleging false advertising and unfair business practices related to the provision of weight-loss surgery and a marketing company that advertised such surgeries around Southern California and its related surgical centers.
 Irell negotiated a dismissal with prejudice without Irell’s clients having to contribute anything to the settlement.

-- Successfully represented international fast food chain in defense of class and unfair competition claims on behalf of consumers alleging false advertising in the description of food's nutritional value.
+- Successfully represented an international fast food chain in defense of class and unfair competition claims on behalf of consumers alleging false advertising in the description of the food's nutritional value.
 The court entered judgment in favor of the firm's client after granting motion to dismiss.